May 31, 2018

-The most common termite in the region the Eastern subterranean termite travels back and forth through the soil by building tunnel systems to reach food sources above the ground.
-Firewood, mulch, the foundation of a wood structure – it’s all a nice meal for a voracious colony of termites.
+The most common termite in the region — the Eastern subterranean termite — travels back and forth through the soil by building tunnel systems to reach food sources above the ground.
+Firewood, mulch, the foundation of a wood structure are all nice meals for a voracious colony of Eastern subterranean termites.

 - Store firewood off the ground and away from the home.